PhD Program

 • Agents and Cognitive Modeling: Software tools to help people accomplish tasks involving finding, access, extraction, analysis, and summarization of information.
 Techniques are drawn from software engineering, artificial intelligence, information retrieval, and exploratory data analysis.
 Such tools may be used to build models and simulations, or may be embedded in artificial players within a simulation.
 Integrative architectures for modeling of individuals, including neural networks; rule-based systems, attention and multitasking phenomena, memory and learning, human decision-making, situation awareness, planning, behavior moderators, modeling of behavior of organizational units, modeling of military operations, machine perception and reasoning, understanding with language models and knowledge graphs, and modeling of information warfare.

-• Combat Modeling and Analysis: Design and application of military modeling, simulation, wargaming and analysis to include: taxonomies of models; hierarchies of models; characteristics of models required to meet the needs of acquisition, test and evaluation (T&E), training, wargaming, analysis, or experimentation communities; mathematical models for search and acquisition, probability of hit (PH) and probability of kill (PK) models; attack and combat adjudication; characteristics of aggregate, entity-based, and semi-autonomous force models; stochastic versus deterministic Lanchester-type formulations; measures of effectiveness; measures of performance; approaches to effectively using models to assist decision-making; interoperability methods (e.g. DIS, HLA, etc.); modeling decision-making; simulating C4ISR processes; terrain and movement algorithms; Verification, Validation, and Accreditation (VV&A); aggregation and disaggregation; variable resolution modeling; representation of human behavior (e.g. suppression, unit breakpoints); approaches to modeling joint warfare; data support for models; logistics considerations; C3I process modeling; modeling of behavior of organizational units in military operations; information warfare modeling; and use of artificial intelligence.
-Knowledge of current DoD models, including their theoretical and scientific foundations as well as strengths and weaknesses, is also expected.
+• Combat Modeling and Analysis: Design and application of military modeling, simulation, wargaming and analysis to include: taxonomies of models; hierarchies of models; characteristics of models required to meet the needs of acquisition, test and evaluation (T&E), training, wargaming, analysis, or experimentation communities; mathematical models for search and acquisition, probability of hit (PH) and probability of kill (PK) models; attack and combat adjudication; characteristics of aggregate, entity-based, and semi-autonomous force models; stochastic versus deterministic Lanchester-type formulations; measures of effectiveness; measures of performance; approaches to effectively using models to assist decision-making; modeling decision-making; simulating C4ISR processes; terrain and movement algorithms; Verification, Validation, and Accreditation (VV&A); aggregation and disaggregation; variable resolution modeling; representation of human behavior (e.g. suppression, unit breakpoints); approaches to modeling joint warfare; data support for models; logistics considerations; C31 process modeling; modeling of behavior of organizational units in military operations; information warfare modeling; and use of artificial intelligence.
+Knowledge of current DOD models, including their theoretical and scientific foundations as well as strengths and weaknesses, is also expected.

 • Systems Engineering: Systems Engineering includes interdisciplinary engineering management that focuses on how to design, integrate, and manage complex systems over their life cycles.
 Additional emphases include process models, requirements generation, M&S support in cost estimation, test and evaluation (T&E), and analysis of alternatives/decision making.
 Relevant modeling and simulation support techniques include analysis of interactions between multiple engineering domains, risk-benefit analysis, work-process optimization, requirements generation, cost estimation, analysis of alternatives and decision making, and test and evaluations.
 Emphases include Model-Based Systems Engineering (MBSE), Digital Twin, design thinking, developmental and environmental testing managing complexity and other advanced techniques improve synergies between MOVES and effective practice in other disciplines.

-Current MOVES Ph.D. students typically attend oral exams by other Ph.D. students.
+Current MOVES Ph.D. students typically attend oral exams being taken by other Ph.D. students.
 Experience has shown that observing these events provides great insight.
-It is customary to provide at least one week’s advance notice in order to encourage attendance at this important event.
-It is wise for each examinee to ask fellow Ph.D. students to take notes about questions and responses, helping them to “stay in the moment” and best focus on matters at hand.
+It is customary to provide at least one week's advance notice in order to encourage attendance at this important event.
+It is wise for each examinee to ask fellow Ph.D. students to take notes about questions and responses, helping them to "stay in the moment" and best focus on matters at hand.

-Oral examination committees normally plan for at least a three-hour session, providing each prospective candidate plenty of time for responding to questions and also sufficient time for faculty discussion assessing their performance.
+Oral examination committees normally plan for at least a three-hour session, providing each prospective candidate with plenty of time for responding to questions and also sufficient time for faculty discussion assessing their performance.
 Regular individual interaction by committee members with prospective candidates is also productive preparation.

-A draft dissertation proposal should be submitted to the committee at least one week before the oral qualifying examination.
-The purpose of the dissertation proposal is to provide the committee with the information needed to determine whether the proposed research topic is suitable for a Ph.D. dissertation.
-The proposal should describe the student’s best current estimate of their research plan.
-With the supervisor’s approval, the details in the proposal may be changed later as the research subject is understood in more detail.
-This proposal must establish that successful completion would make original and significant contributions to knowledge in the candidate’s major areas of study.
+A draft dissertation proposal should be written with help of the proposed Dissertation Supervisor (and committee members if they have been identified) prior to the oral examination.
+The purpose of the dissertation proposal is to provide the dissertation committee with the information needed to determine whether the proposed research topic is suitable for a Ph.D. dissertation.
+The proposal should describe the student's best current estimate of their research plan.
+With the supervisor's approval, the details in the proposal may be changed later as the research subject is understood in more detail.
+This proposal must establish that successful completion would make original and significant contributions to knowledge in the candidate's major areas of study.

-Upon successfully completing the qualifying examinations and approval of the dissertation topic, the student must petition the academic council for “advancement to candidacy” for the doctorate.
+Upon successfully completing the qualifying examinations and approval of the dissertation topic, the student must petition the academic council for "advancement to candidacy" for the doctorate.
 A memo must be prepared to state that the requirements for advancement to candidacy have been successfully completed.
-Notification of advancement to candidacy is provided in writing by the council.
+Notification of advancement to candidacy is provided in writing by the Academic council.

 It is customary to provide at least one week's advance notice prior to a dissertation defense, also making preliminary presentation materials available, in order to encourage attendance at this important public event.
 All MOVES Ph.D. students should make every effort to attend and observe each defense, offering constructive feedback to the defending student afterwards.